R3Conclave/conclave-core-sdk/docs/docs/index.md

 - Tutorials, guides, design assistance and commercial support from the SGX experts at R3.
 Friendly devs on our Slack channel and mailing list, even if you don't have a proper support contract!

-Finally, **Conclave is free for open source projects**, and there are easy licensing terms for individuals and early stage startups.
+Finally, **Conclave is free for non-commercial open source projects**, and there are easy licensing terms for individuals and early stage startups.

 ## Documentation